LEADING OFF: Dodgers fans covet Soto, Red Sox slumping

 Washington star Juan Soto is sure to get asked about his near future during a three-game series at Dodger Stadium.
 As the Aug.
 2 trade deadline approaches, there’s been increased speculation Soto could be on the move.

 Soto was serenaded with chants of “Future Dodger!” during the All-Star Game last week at Dodger Stadium.
-The Nationals have the worst record in the majors and Los Angeles has the best.
+The Nationals have the worst record in the majors and Los Angeles has the best in the NL.

 Tony Gonsolin (11-0, 2.02 ERA) returns from his All-Star Game loss to start for Los Angeles.
 The Dodgers have won a season-high eight in a row overall and 11 straight at home, including a four-game sweep of the Giants over the weekend.